Event-Triggered Distributed Estimation With Decaying Communication Rate: Main results

 \subsection{Event-triggered distributed estimation}

-We propose an event-triggered distributed estimation algorithm in Algorithm \ref{alg:A} for each sensor $i\in\mathcal{V}$, where the initial estimate $x_{i}(0)=x_{i,0}\in\mathbb{R}^M$ is fixed.
+{To solve the problem posed in Section~\ref{sec:problem},} we propose the event-triggered distributed estimation algorithm in Algorithm \ref{alg:A} for each sensor $i\in\mathcal{V}$, where the initial estimate $x_{i}(0)=x_{i,0}\in\mathbb{R}^M$ is fixed.
 An example of Algorithm \ref{alg:A} for a sensor network with 7 nodes is provided in FIG. \ref{fig:diag}.